-A disabling hand disorder where thick, scar-like tissue bands form within the palm and may extend into the fingers.
+This is a disabling hand disorder where thick, scar-like tissue bands form within the palm and may extend into the fingers.
 Eventually, the contraction may progress to where it is difficult to fully straighten the fingers.
 There is no known way to halt the process, either by medication, stretching exercises or bracing.
 Some individuals may not require any intervention in their lifetime while others may have multiple procedures.
 As a general rule, if someone can still place their entire palm flat against a table, no intervention is usually required.

 When the impact of hand function becomes unbearable, effective treatment is considered.
 Most treatments involve some form dividing, removing or dissolving the thickened tissue from the affected digits.
 This is typically done in an outpatient setting, often followed by therapy to restore motion and minimize recurrence.

-A common disorder in older adults characterized by catching, snapping or locking of the involved finger flexor tendon, associated with dysfunction and pain.
+This is a common disorder in older adults characterized by catching, snapping or locking of the involved finger flexor tendon, associated with dysfunction and pain.
 “Trigger finger” is actually inflammation and thickening of the tendon sheath and can affect almost any tendon in the wrist and hand.
 The tendons get stuck as they try to pull, causing a clicking or catching sensation with bending of the joints.
 In a more advanced case, the affected digit actually will get stuck in a flexed position The causes are over activity, rheumatoid arthritis, carpal syndrome, systemic diseases (such as diabetes), and trauma.

-A firm or spongy lump under the skin near a joint or tendon.
+A ganglion cyst is a firm or spongy lump under the skin near a joint or tendon.
 While the cause of this type of cyst is not known, it is more common in women than men and in people who are 15 to 40 years old.
 Ganglion cysts are typically harmless.
 While they usually dissipate on their own, ganglion cysts that are painful, interfere with the use of the joint, or are unsightly may be treated through aspiration or surgical removal.
 They are filled with joint space or tendon sheath fluid.

-Pain on the thumb side of the wrist due to irritation or inflammation of the wrist tendons at the base of the thumb.
+This condition causes pain on the thumb side of the wrist due to irritation or inflammation of the wrist tendons at the base of the thumb.
 It may be caused by an injury or repetitive motion.
 Signs of this condition include pain over the thumb side of the wrist when making a fist, or when grasping or holding objects.
 If splinting and over-the-counter anti-inflammatory medication do not work, we can administer cortisone injections to reduce swelling, or perform surgery to allow the tendons to move freely.
 This is common amongst new parents from frequently picking up their child.

-If left untreated, may limit use of the affected finger, hand, or wrist.
+If left untreated, fractures may limit use of the affected finger, hand, or wrist.
 Signs of a fracture include pain, swelling, deformity, and/or the inability to move the finger, hand, or wrist.
 In most cases, it’s important to seek medical care right away after an injury or trauma.
 We specialize in surgery of the hands and wrists, and are qualified to offer appropriate treatments, both surgical and nonsurgical, for fractures of varying degrees.

-Cause pain and swelling in the affected finger or joint.
+Tendon injuries cause pain and swelling in the affected finger or joint.
 Tendons in the hands and wrists connect muscles to bone, making it possible to move the fingers, wrists, and forearms.
 If a tendon is stretched but intact after an injury, the associated joint is typically able to function within a few days.
 In this case, rest, compression, and restricted movement may be sufficient.
 When a tendon is severely torn or completely severed, the ends pull away from each other like a broken rubber band, and the tendon must be repaired through surgery.
 If properly repaired and allowed a period of recovery, a severed tendon can heal.

 A major nerve of the forearm, the median nerve, runs down the arm, passes through the carpal tunnel in the wrist, and branches out into the hand.
 If an artery or nerve in the hand or wrist is severed, it’s important to seek medical care from a specialist as soon as possible to avoid losing function or sensation.

-Often we neglect the back of our hands leaving them to look older that we truly are.
+Often we neglect the back of our hands leaving them to look older than we truly are.
 Our hands need attention too.
 While we spend time taking care of our face and body with creams and treatments, our hands are not usually the focus of our beauty regimen.
 Hands are often exposed to the harsh elements and sun (especially while driving) and by our late 20s have what is known as “loss of volume” – leaving thin skin on the back of the hand that is wrinkled and shows many of our tendons and veins.

-- Improved skin texture and elasticity.
+- Improved skin texture and elasticity

-- More volume and plumpness to the skin.
+- More volume and plumpness to the skin

 - Improved skin tone